hinrikfp/KEST2VW-skila/windows-verkefni.md

 ### What information is listed in the Device Manager window?
 Why would you use it?
 allt um vélbúnaðin í tölvuni og tæki sem eru tengd við hana sem maður getur notað til að leysa vandamál með vélbúnaðinn

+### Browse through the menus displayed at the top of the Device Manager window.
+Ho would you install driver software for an older device that may not be automatically recognized by the Windows operating system?
+Action - Add Legacy Hardware

+### What additional information does Driver Details provide?
+Provider, File version, Copyright, Digital signer

+### What two options do you have for updating the driver?
+Search automatically for drivers, Browse my computer for drivers

+### What does the Roll Back Driver button do?
+The Roll Back Driver can be grayed out on your computer, why would it be grayed out?
+Roll back driver fer aftur í gamlan driver ef að uppfæra driver virkar ekki, takkinn er grár vegna þess að það er engin driver til að fara aftur í

+### What are the other available options?
+Disable driver, Uninstall driver

+## Lab - Monitor and Manage System Resources

+### What is the status of the service?
+Microsoft Print to PDF

+### What message did you receive?
+How would you fix this?
+"Before you can perform printer-related tasks such as page setup or printing a document, you need to install a printer, Do you want to do that now"

+### When DHCP Client stops, what other services will also be stopped?
+IP Helper, WinHTTP web proxy auto-disovery service, Netowork list service, Network location awareness

+### Why is it important to exercise care when managing services?
+Maður þarf að passa að maður stoppar ekkert mikilvægt

+### What is the full path name to the example file name?
+C:\PerfLogs\DESKTOP-M2TFF1S_20230119-000001\DataCollector01.csv

+### What does the column farthest to the right show?
+Available memory in megabytes